-SMA is a surface material that is designed for projects exceeding 5 million equivalent single axle loads (ESALs).
+SMA is a surface material that is designed for projects exceeding 2 million equivalent single axle loads (ESALs).
 The gradation is more "gap graded," which allows the mixture to be semiporous and to let water drain across the pavement (which also displaces road noise).
-The requirements are similar to HMA and WMA, and are found in the WisDOT Standard Specifications.
+The requirements are similar to HMA and WMA, and are found in the Wisconsin Department of Transportation (WisDOT) Standard Specifications[1].